-Nature of consideration Details Substantive considerations International law and policy Including legal obligations and policy settings relating to: - conservation of biodiversity and the combat against desertification - rights of indigenous peoples - sustainable health policy and access to medicines Social, cultural, political and economic considerations Emphasis on claims of inequity arising from misappropriation and misuse of TK role of TK in sustainable, grass roots development link between protecting TK and cultural and social identity of communities industrial and commercial uptake of TK value of TK in dealing with environmental and climate change reference to TK in a range of regulatory contexts Role of TK protection in broader policymaking contexts Protection of biodiversity, and equitable use of its benefits; Recognition of the rights of indigenous peoples; Promoting food security and promoting diversity of food crops; Ensuring culturally appropriate access to health; Sustainable grass roots development; Climate change abatement and mitigation; The increasing overlap between traditional knowledge as such and formal disciplines of biotechnology;
+Nature of consideration Details Substantive considerations International law and policy Including legal obligations and policy settings relating to: - conservation of biodiversity and the combat against desertification - rights of indigenous peoples - sustainable health policy and access to medicines Social, cultural, political and economic considerations emphasis on claims of inequity arising from misappropriation and misuse of TK role of TK in sustainable, grass roots development link between protecting TK and cultural and social identity of communities industrial and commercial uptake of TK value of TK in dealing with environmental and climate change reference to TK in a range of regulatory contexts Role of TK protection in broader policymaking contexts protection of biodiversity, and equitable use of its benefits; recognition of the rights of indigenous peoples; promoting food security and promoting diversity of food crops; ensuring culturally appropriate access to health; sustainable grass roots development; climate change abatement and mitigation; the increasing overlap between traditional knowledge as such and formal disciplines of biotechnology; the contribution of traditional knowledge systems to innovation and cultural diversity.

-The contribution of traditional knowledge systems to innovation and cultural diversity.
-Specific lega consideration that there may be difficulties, impediments or other obstacles if there is no development on an international dimension to provide a common platform for otherwise diverse national or regional TK protection systems; - The possible systemic implications from lack of clarity in the international law of IP in areas where it is relevant to TK and traditional knowledge and innovation systems; - The possible gains from a reduction in legal uncertainty associated with concerns about possible ownership or custodial responsibilities relating to TK; - The costs and benefits arising from a common international approach towards TK protection issues. s specifically - The possibility that it is premature to fill certain gaps weighing aga inst addressing at international level, even when gaps are clearly gaps identified, in view of the need for more national experience to be developed and shared as a precondition for clearer international outcomes; - The diversity of TK and the communities holding, which may set limits to the international dimension of norm-setting - Uncertainty over rights and entitlements of foreign right holders, such as TK holding communities in dramatically different cultural and social contexts; - The possible need for stronger, more diverse consultative processes before moving towards high profile political and legal outcomes that would be difficult and costly to revisit once concluded.
+Specific legal and policy considerations The fact that many national or regional processes are already developing stronger protection of TK, suggesting that there may be difficulties, impediments or other obstacles if there is no development on an international dimension to provide a common platform for otherwise diverse national or regional TK protection systems; The possible systemic implications from lack of clarity in the international law of IP in areas where it is relevant to TK and traditional knowledge and innovation systems; The possible gains from a reduction in legal uncertainty associated with concerns about possible ownership or custodial responsibilities relating to TK; The costs and benefits arising from a common international approach towards TK protection issues.
+Considerations specifically weighing against addressing gaps The possibility that it is premature to fill certain gaps at international level, even when gaps are clearly identified, in view of the need for more national experience to be developed and shared as a precondition for clearer international outcomes; The diversity of TK and the communities holding, which may set limits to the international dimension of normsetting Uncertainty over rights and entitlements of foreign right holders, such as TK holding communities in dramatically different cultural and social contexts; The possible need for stronger, more diverse consultative processes before moving towards high profile political and legal outcomes that would be difficult and costly to revisit once concluded.